pinot-contrib/pinot-docs/basics/data-import/upsert.md

 bin/quick-start-partial-upsert-streaming.sh
 ```

 As soon as data flows into the stream, the Pinot table will consume it and it will be ready for querying.
-Head over to the Query Console to checkout the realtime data.
+Head over to the Query Console to checkout the real-time data.

 ![Query the upsert table](<../../.gitbook/assets/Screen Shot 2021-06-15 at 10.02.46 AM.png>)